milanvarady/Menu-System/docs/source/menu/usage.rst

  * Manually - by calling the :code:`pauseGame()` and :code:`resumeGame()` functions
  * Automatically - by calling the :code:`menuPauseEnable()`, and from then the menu will handle pausing

-You also have to disable the menu when you when you enable pausing, because it would cover half of your game.
+You also have to disable the menu when you enable pausing, because it would cover half of your game.
 But you want to reenable it when you go back to the title screen.

 For this purpose I made two useful scripts.
  * :code:`menuModeTitle()` enables the menu and disables pausing, because you don't want the player to pause the game when it isn't started yet.
  * :code:`menuModePause()` disables the menu so that you can see the game, and enables pausing so that you can use the pause menu.

-And also you enable pausing you most likely want the menu to look a bit differently, for instance replacing **start** with **resume**.
+And also when you enable pausing you most likely want the menu to look a bit differently, for instance replacing a start button **start** with **resume**.
 If you haven't made any **menu presets** read about them :ref:`here <menu_presets>`.

 Ok, so when you want to switch to pause mode call the :code:`menuModePause()` function and set your preset by calling :code:`menuSetPreset()`.